euvl/vue-notification/README.md

 Vue Notifications comes with default styling, but it's easy to replace with your own.

-Use the `classes` prop on the global component:
+Specify one or more class hooks via the `classes` prop on the global component:

 ```vue
 <notifications classes="my-notification"/>